diablodale/dp.docs/docs/_hardware/sensors.md

 information.
 However, we are not the manufacturer and our information may someday prove to be errant.

-> :warning: This information and these links to third-party information
+> ⚠️ This information and these links to third-party information
 > comes with ABSOLUTELY NO WARRANTY; without even the implied warranty of
 > merchantability or fitness for a particular purpose.